ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 Citadel is Istio's fortress of trust.
 It manages all certificates and acts as a Root CA in the Istio setup.

-Galley is the main information manager.
+Galley is the main configuration manager.
 It is responsible for gathering all required information from the underlying platform.

 Pilot manages all routing information and manages all the information for the proxies.